 Update on OSV Newbuild Program #4.
 The Company's fourth OSV newbuild program consists of vessel construction contracts with three domestic shipyards to build six 240 ED class OSVs, nine 250 EDF class OSVs and one 290 class OSV, respectively.
 Eleven of these 16 new generation DP-2 OSVs have been awarded customer contracts prior to their shipyard delivery.
 Eleven OSVs have been added to the Company's Upstream fleet under this program on various dates since May 2008, including two vessels that were placed in service in October 2009.
 The HOS Eagleview, the fifth 250 EDF class OSV delivered under this program, commenced operations under a multi-year charter performing military support services and the HOS Silver Arrow, the fifth 240 ED class OSV delivered under this program, was placed in service to the GoM spot market.
-The HOS Sweet Water, the sixth 240 ED class OSV delivered under this program, is expected to be placed in service to the GoM spot market in December

-2009.
-The remaining four OSVs under this newbuild program are expected to be placed in service in 2010 in accordance with the schedule shown in the table below:
+The HOS Sweet Water, the sixth 240 ED class OSV delivered under this program, was placed in service to the Boember 2009.
+The remaining four OSVs under this newbuild program are expected to be placed in service to the schedule shown in the table below: